Looking Ahead: Gaza War and UK Elections

 She couldn't have been nicer and more real.

 She had a natural warmth about her.
+She was very attractive, very dynamic.

-She gave us Drill Baby Drill.
+She gave us drill, baby, drill.

+Everybody laughed at her.
 And then she was sabotaged.

 One of the, what was her, the woman who's on, is it MSNBC,

-But first, I want your fans, Victor Davis-Hanson fans, to know about his friends at bestotgrill.com, and they make the amazing solar infrared gas grills.
+talk about something on your website.
+But first, I want your fans, Victor Davis-Hanson Hansen fans, to know about his friends at bestotgrill.com, and they make the amazing solar infrared gas grills.

+You know, the 4th of July is coming up, folks.
 So declare your independence from the low-heat, low-powered gas grills, which, in the course of grilling events, wear out every couple of years.

 Secure your rights to juicy steak, succulent chicken, and moist fish, as well as healthy grilled veggies, and perfect finishing of sous vide.

-I didn't even know what sous vide is, but a lot of things I don't know.
+I don't even know what sous vide vide is, but a lot of things I don't know.
+Pursue grilling happiness with the purchase of USA-made hot-fast solar infrared gas grill.

-And celebrate the freedom of a grill that will consistently produce better than restaurant quality food in your own backyard.
+food faster and celebrate the freedom of a grill that will consistently produce better than restaurant quality food in your own backyard.

-It is self-evident that SolAir could be the last grill you'll ever buy.
+All stainless steel and welded construction, it is self-evident that Solair could be the last grill you'll ever buy.
+Make grilling great again with Solair infrared grills.

 Learn more about these amazing USA-made grills at best hotgrill.com.
+That's best hotgrill.com.

-Solair Solair, hot fast grills at best hotgrills.com.
+Solair hot fast grills at best hotgrills.com.

-Thanks to the good people at Solair for sponsoring this and for writing copy.
+Thanks to the good people at SolAir for sponsoring this and for writing copy that takes its notes from the Declaration of Independence.

 Yeah, I'm going to know, you know, I think I mentioned to Sammy, or maybe it was to you, that I was so interested in when you read that and I want to be a participant that I ordered one.

+I didn't want a discount either.
 And I was all ready to take it up to the mountains and start grilling when I got COVID.

 So it came very quickly.
+I ordered it, free delivery.

 They delivered it right to

-And I'm waiting until I gain the strength to put it on my pickup and drive up the mountains.
+my garden, and it's sitting there in a wood and a cardboard box.
+And I'm waiting until I gain the strength to put it on my pickup and drive up in the mountains.

 And then I'm going to give you a commentary on it.
+It's an infrared version, so I'm really excited about it.

 Maybe infrared can cure COVID.